gastongouron/encore/README.md

   * [apollo](http://dev.apollodata.com/)
   * [styled-components](https://github.com/styled-components/styled-components)

+### A Note on Administrate

+In development mode, the api will serve a special route `localhost:3001/admin` to allow you CRUD all resources of the app.
+In production, this route will be served by default to domain.com/admin

 ### A Note on GraphQL

 In development mode, the api will serve a special route `localhost:3001/graphiql` to allow you interract with graphiql visual playground.